 First aid kits can be found in each building, and should be used to treat these types of injuries.
 If you have been trained in first aid, you may render assistance if you are comfortable in this role.

 - Call 911.

-- Give the operator your name and physical address.
+- Give the dispatcher your name and building.

 - Give the patient’s name and describe the patient’s condition.

-- Do not hang up until you are told to do so.
-Stay on the line until you are released
+- Stay on the line until you are released by the dispatcher.

-- Tell the operator how or where the ambulance crew should enter the property and building.
+- Tell the dispatcher how or where the ambulance crew should enter the property and building.
 If possible, send someone to meet emergency medical services (EMS) personnel.

-If you or someone is having a medical emergency call 911 or local ambulance service
+If you or someone is having a medical emergency call 911.